Q.1. Give an example of a metal which

 (ii) By using carbon

-Ques 1.
-Metallic oxides of zinc, magnesium and copper were heated with the following metals.
+Q.1.
+Metallic oxides of zinc, magnesium, and copper were heated with the following metals.

 In which cases will you find displacement reactions taking place?

-Ans: More reactive a metal is, more likely it is to be corroded.
+Ans.
+The more reactive a metal is, more likely it is to be corroded.
 Therefore, less reactive metals are less likely to get corroded.
-This is why gold plating provides high resistance to corrosion. eg. gold, platinum.
+This is why gold plating provides high resistance to corrosion.

 (d) AgNO3 solution and copper metal.